Viz Extensions FAQ

 Viz Extensions expands Tableau's visualization options, making it easier for anyone to create new visualization types without any calculations or templates.

-Viz Extensions is a portal between a Tableau Worksheet and a web page that allows the creation of visualizations using d3, SVGs, javascript, or any web technology.
+Viz Extensions is a portal between a Tableau Worksheet and a web page that allows the creation of visualizations using d3, SVGs, JavaScript, or any web technology.

 How does it work?